maximrub/GoogleDriveTasker/README.md

 ## Getting Started

-Implement the IGoogleDriveTask interface per operatin and register them in Program.cs
+Just add an implementation of the IGoogleDriveFileTask interface per operation, and it will be auto discoverd and executed per file.